Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Simulation Examples and Performance Study

-That is, although $c(\vv)$ is almost surely nonzero under marginal law, the coverage probability of marginal confidence intervals under the conditional law still attains its nominal level on average over all clusters.
+Although nominal coverage is almost surely not attained for single confidence intervals, the coverage probability of marginal confidence intervals under the conditional law still attains its nominal level on average over all clusters, compare also with \citet{Zhang2007}.
 For the simulated data in Figure \ref{cov_fig} the average coverage is 95.4\% (left) and 94.9\% (right).
+The finding in Proposition \ref{avgcov} has been previously described by \citet{Wahba1983} and \citet{Nychka1988} in the context of nonparametric regression.
+For an extension of Proposition \ref{avgcov}, more simulation results, and the construction of Tukey's Intervals, see our Supplement.

+For the multiple inference we consider the same design as above.
+The cluster sample sizes vary from $n_i=5$, cf.\ the study of \cite{Battese1988}, $n_i = 10$ to $n_i = 50$.
+A study for an unbalanced data set, where in some cluster even $n_i = 1$ is taken, is provided in the Supplement.
+We investigate different ratios of $\sigma_v^2$ and $\sigma_e^2$ with values that again are motivated by the case study estimates in Section \ref{RealStud}.
+To study different ratios instead of only the one that appears in our case study is interesting because for model (\ref{NER}) the BLUP can be expressed as an average of a direct estimator with weight $\gamma_i$ and an estimator for the effect shared by all clusters (often called national estimator) with weight $1-\gamma_i$.
+Often, $\gamma_i$ is referred to as intraclass correlation coefficient (ICC)

-We now turn to simultaneous inference: Table \ref{condtble} contains results based on $5,000$ Monte Carlo samples.
-For each sample the estimates $\hat{\MU}$ and $\widehat{\SIG}$, as well as $\widehat{\SIG}_v$ and $\hat{\lambda}$ are calculated, and it is checked whether $\MU$ lies within the $95\%-$confidence set.
-The resulting coverage probability is reported together with the one of the oracle confidence sets for known $\dlta^v$, and $\lambda$ for the conditional set.
-The relative volume of the confidence sets to the volume of the REML-based marginal set is given in brackets.
+and plays a key role in the reliability of $\widehat\mu_i$.
+Estimates $\hat{\MU}$ and $\widehat{\SIG}$, as well as $\widehat{\SIG}_v$ and $\hat{\lambda}$ are calculated, and it is checked whether $\MU$ lies within the $95\%-$confidence sets $\Ma$ and $\Ca$.
+The structure of $\widehat\SIG$ and $\widehat\SIG_v$ allows matrix inversion by Woodbury's formula, leading to fast calculations.
+Table \ref{condtble} contains results based on $10,000$ Monte Carlo samples.
+Coverage probabilities are reported together with those of the oracle confidence sets for known $\dlta^v$ and $\lambda$.
+Since the simulation is carried out in the conditional setting, $\dlta^v$ is the adequate oracle for the marginal set as well.
+By construction, $\hat\dlta$ is a consistent estimator thereof.
+The relative average volume of the confidence sets to the volume of the marginal set is given in brackets.
+Recall that the asymptotic behavior relies on $m$.

-The asymptotic behaviour relies on $m$, and is therefore studied for $m=10$ and $m=100$.
-One case is carried out for $n_i=5$ observations for all clusters $i$, relating to the study of \cite{Battese1988}; other cases consider a larger $n_i$.
-For model (\ref{NER}) the BLUP can be expressed as an average of a direct estimator with weight $\gamma_i$ and an estimator for the effect shared by all clusters (the so-called national estimator) with weight $1-\gamma_i$, where

-from \cite{Battese1988} is referred to as intraclass correlation coefficient (ICC).
-As the relation of $\sigma_v^2$ and $\sigma_e^2$ plays a key role in the reliability of those estimators, different ICCs are therefore considered.

-The columns `Marginal' and `Conditional' in Table \ref{condtble} give the empirical coverage of the corresponding confidence sets for the nominal level of $1-\alpha = 0.95$.
-The differences within the marginal and conditional columns displays the impact of REML and $\lambda$ estimation for each method.
-A comparison between marginal REML and conditional REML coverages reveals the performance of the confidence sets based on $\Ma$ versus $\Ca$.